Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 The Challenge

 We built an immersive, scalable, and measurable solution with Pivotal Practice 1.0.
+The product resonated but had limits:

 • Clients wanted more variety and org-specific customization